-9. The California Alternative Energy & Advanced Transportation Financing Authority shall not use any investor-owned utility (IOU) ratepayer energy efficiency funding to support non-IOUloans for customers' loans that do not receive any energy service(s) from IOUs.
+9. The California Alternative Energy & Advanced Transportation Financing Authority shall not use any investor-owned utility (IOU) ratepayer energy efficiency funding to support loans for customers that do not receive any energy service(s) from IOUs.

 10. The California Alternative Energy & Advanced Transportation Financing Authority shall not use any investor-owned utility (IOU) ratepayer energy efficiency funding to support any administrative or technical costs associated with expanding the eligibility of the California Hub for Energy Efficiency Financing Programs to customers that do not receive service from an IOU.